Felix2239/IT006---KTMT-UIT-/README.md

-Source: NHD KTMT K19, not me tho.
+Source: NHD and NDQ KTMT K19, not me tho.
 Enjoy it and have a good time learning this subject!